Joeyh021/mentea/README.md

 $ export CYPRESS_MENTEA_USERNAME="some-username";
 $ export CYPRESS_MENTEA_PASSWORD="some-password";
 ```
+Ensure the user is set up as both a mentor and as a mentee, otherwise some tests will fail.

 Screenshots and videos will be saved in the `cypress/screenshots` and `cypress/videos` directories respectively on test failure.
 If nothing is saved then probably everything passed.